mkgrgis/mongo_fdw/README.md

 Generated columns
 -----------------

-`mongo_fdw` does't provides support for PostgreSQL's generated columns (PostgreSQL 12+).
+`mongo_fdw` doesn't provides support for PostgreSQL's generated columns (PostgreSQL 12+).

 **Behaviour with generated columns yet not tested and not described**.